Environmental policy of the United States: The Reagan Administration (1981–1989)

 Ronald Reagan entered office skeptical of environmental protection laws and campaigned against harsh government regulation with the environmental arena in mind.
 As Reagan entered office, he was given two transition reports.
-One report was "Mandate for Leadership" from the Heritage Foundation and the other was "Avoiding a GOP Economic Dunkirk" from conservative Congressman David Stockman(R-MI).
+One report was Mandate for Leadership, published by The Heritage Foundation.
+Another was "Avoiding a GOP Economic Dunkirk" from conservative Congressman David Stockman(R-MI).
 Each report called for drastic changes in environmental regulation, primarily through administrative changes.
 In pursuit of this strategy, Reagan gradually reduced the EPA's budget by 30% through the Omnibus Budget Reconciliation Act of 1981, cut the number of EPA employees, and appointed people at key agency positions who would enthusiastically follow the administration line.
 Appointees such as Anne Burford at the EPA and James G. Watt at the Department of the Interior were overtly hostile to environmental protection.
 Through his appointments, Reagan changed the operations of environmental protection from stiff regulation to "cooperative regulation."
 (Burford and most of her Assistant Administrators were forced to resign in 1983 due to scandals involving their mismanagement of Superfund and other EPA programs.)

 Under this administrative strategy of regulatory relief, environmental laws were written and interpreted more favorably for industry interests.
 The Office of Management and Budget (OMB) was also given new powers to write regulations.
 During the first Reagan administration, the OMB was given the power to require a favorable cost-benefit analysis of any regulation before it could be implemented.
 This was used to delay new regulations, and changes that resulted in regulatory relief often had this requirement waived.
 At the beginning of the second Reagan administration, the OMB was given more power.
 All regulatory agencies were required to submit proposals each year for all major environmental regulation, which allowed OMB to reduce regulatory efforts before such proposed regulations became public.

-Within few months from entering the White House, Reagan removed the solar panels that his predecessor Carter had installed on the roof of the White House's West Wing.
+Within a few months after entering the White House, Reagan removed the solar panels that his predecessor Carter had installed on the roof of the White House's West Wing.
 "Reagan's political philosophy viewed the free market as the best arbiter of what was good for the country.
 Corporate self-interest, he felt, would steer the country in the right direction," the author Natalie Goldstein wrote in "Global Warming.".
 (In October 2010, President Obama planned to reintroduce the solar panels on the White House roofs, after 31 years.)